QuantumSavory/QuantumClifford.jl/README.md

 <!--[![Test coverage from coveralls](https://img.shields.io/coveralls/github/Krastanov/QuantumClifford.jl?label=coveralls)](https://coveralls.io/r/Krastanov/QuantumClifford.jl?branch=master)-->

 A Julia package for working with quantum stabilizer states and Clifford circuits that act on them.

-The package is still in an alpha state.
-It is already very fast for the majority of common operations, but there are still many low-hanging fruits performance-wise.
+The package is already very fast for the majority of common operations, but there are still many low-hanging fruits performance-wise.

 To install it use: